ehaka/lie-algebra-gradings/README.md

 sage: maximal_grading?
 ```

-## Data for nilpotent Lie algebras of dimension up to 7
+## Data for nilpotent Lie algebras up to dimension 7

 A listing of isomorphism classes of gradings for dimension up to 7 can be found in the `dim7/data` subfolder, along with the code used to construct the data in the `dim7` subfolder.
 Up to dimension 6 the data is a complete listing of all possible torsion-free gradings based on the classification of nilpotent Lie algebras up to dimension 6 by Cicalò-de Graaf-Schneider.
-In dimension 7, the data is a complete listing apart from the uncountable number of one-parameter families of Lie algebras, based on the classification of nilpotent Lie algebras in dimension 7 by Gong.
+In dimension 7, the data is a complete listing apart from the one-parameter families containing an uncountable number of Lie algebras, based on the classification of nilpotent Lie algebras in dimension 7 by Gong.

 The gradings can be explored in html format within the files under `dim7/data/html` and various text format overviews are available in `dim7/data`.